Heavy duty

 If you want to sell your truck, you can transfer the coverage to the new owner.
 Warranty coverage is sometimes a useful incentive to help close the deal.

-Plans range up to 5 years in length.
-The plan lengths offered depends on the age, mileage, and type of truck.
-To find out what your truck is eligible for, call 866-433-1789 or submit your truck details to get a free quote.
+We can get a plan started on any truck 15 years or newer, with under 1 million miles.
+To find out what your truck is eligible for, call 866-249-2350 or submit your truck details to get a free quote.

 Yes, you can cancel whenever and for any reason.
 Just fill out and send the cancellation form to end your policy.
 There is a cancellation fee of $100.